abhijitkaranjkar89/azure-cli-extensions/src/cosmosdb-preview/README.md

 - List the different versions of databases and collections that were modified
 - Trigger a point in time restore on the Azure CosmosDB continuous mode backup accounts
 - Update the backup interval and backup retention of periodic mode backup accounts
+- Create and manage Role Definitions and User Definitions for enforcing data plane RBAC on Cosmos DB Mongo accounts

 ## How to use ##